Product Photo Lighting Guide: Natural vs Artificial for E-Commerce

 • Light overcast — Perfect for even, shadow-free lighting (ideal for jewelry and small products requiring fine detail capture)

-• High pressure systems — Provide stable atmospheric conditions for consistent color temperature
+• High pressure systems — Provide stable atmospheric conditions for consistent color temperature throughout the day

 Challenging Conditions to Avoid: